Polymeric Sand Calculator

 When should I use the Polymeric Sand Calculator?

 Use it when your task matches one of these common needs: Estimate polymeric sand for a paver patio.
 Compare narrow and wide joint projects.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Polymeric Sand Calculator doing with my inputs?

 In plain language: The calculator estimates paver count from area and paver size, estimates joint volume from paver edges, adds waste, then divides by bag coverage.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Polymeric Sand Calculator inputs mean?

-Joint width: the average gap between pavers.
-Joint depth: how deep the sand needs to fill the gaps.
-Bag coverage: the cubic feet or equivalent coverage one bag provides.
+Paver area: the finished paver area in square feet, such as a patio, walkway, or flagstone section.
+Joint width: the average gap between pavers or flagstone pieces.
+Joint depth: how deep the sand needs to fill the joints.
+Bag coverage: the cubic feet one bag fills, or the coverage number you convert from the product label.
 Waste percent: extra sand for sweeping loss, uneven joints, and touch-ups.

 How should I read the Polymeric Sand Calculator answer?